-Between the virus situation, natural disasters, and politics, the news can wreck your mind.
+Between the stock market ups and downs, natural disasters, and politics, the news can wreck your mind.
 If you get stressed out watching the news, turn it off.
 Be smart about the information you look at and how much time you’re tuned in.
 You can peak to keep up, but that’s all.
-Reading the story instead of watching the images on TV can also be a helpful stress reducer as it’s easier to stop reading than to stop watching.
+Reading the story instead of watching the images on TV can also be a helpful stress reducer, as it’s easier to stop reading than to stop watching.

 Screen time takes up about 3.5 hours of the average American adult’s day or roughly 22%; that’s just the time you spend looking at your smartphone or tablet.
 This time does not include the eight hours in front of a work computer every day or TV watching.

 Research shows that too much screen time increases your mortality, causes depression, and damages your eyes.
-Looking at screens tell your brain that it’s daytime and keep it buzzing – making a full, good night’s sleep less likely.
+Looking at screens tells your brain that it’s daytime and keeps it buzzing – making a full, good night’s sleep less likely.

 Reducing the amount of time you spend looking at screens, especially before bed, will be a giant leap towards less stress.
 It’s helpful to keep your devices out of your bedroom.
-Instead of looking through Facebook before lights out, read a real book, take a shower, listen to music, relax.
+Instead of looking through Facebook before lights out, read an actual real book, take a shower, listen to music, and relax.